awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-catalog-connections.md

 **Request**
 + `CatalogId` – Catalog id string, not less than 1 or more than 255 bytes long, matching the [Single-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-oneLine)\.

   The ID of the Data Catalog in which to create the connection\.
-If none is supplied, the AWS account ID is used by default\.
+If none is provided, the AWS account ID is used by default\.
 + `ConnectionInput` – *Required:* A [ConnectionInput](#aws-glue-api-catalog-connections-ConnectionInput) object\.

   A `ConnectionInput` object defining the connection to create\.